 Well, thanks.

-Um I'm calling about this shooting in Minnesota.
+I'm calling about this shooting in Minnesota.

-I'm uh Marine veteran.
+I'm a Marine veteran.

-I've got a son who's thirteen years old, his mother is black, and I worry about this kind of incident because he's got down syndrome.
+And I worry about this kind of incident because he's got Down syndrome.

-In Minnesota where an officer meant to fire a taser, according to the police chief, um and not the handgun in this shooting.
+In Minnesota, where an officer meant to fire a taser, according to the police chief, and not the handgun in this shooting, the name, I believe, is Dante Wright in that particular shooting.

-Anyway, so they released the body footage showing the officer involved in the shooting, carrying characterizing it as an accidental discharge.
+Anyway, so they released the body footage showing the officer involved in the shooting, characterizing it as an accidental discharge.

 And the police chief said they believe so far the unidentified officer intended to reach for a taser, mistakenly grabbed the service weapon, deployed a single bullet.

-Obviously we have the ongoing Trial there.
+Obviously, we have the ongoing trial there.

-Um The simple facts are if you are detained by an officer, don't resist, don't run, don't jump in your car.
+The simple facts are: if you are detained by an officer, don't resist.

-We just had a police officer shot here in Iowa, a a state trooper, and it's just unfortunate to see these guys not coming home to their families every day.
+And it's just unfortunate to see these guys not coming home to their families every day.

 Let me be very blunt.